SunilKumarMariyala/DP-Project/README_PERSONAL.md

 ## 3. database_setup.py - Storing Our Data

-This file sets up our database, which is like a digital filing cabinet where we store all our solar panel measurements and predictions.
+This file sets up our MySQL database, which is like a digital filing cabinet where we store all our solar panel measurements and predictions.

 ```python
 from sqlalchemy import Column, Integer, Float, String, DateTime, create_engine